Emad-Salehi/Algorithmic-Trading-Using-Deep-Reinforcement-Learning/README.md

 Developing a Deep Q-Network model for trading two correlated stocks (pair-trading) using Python.

 * This repository is at its early stages of completion !!
-* The stocks' data are gathered from Iranian stock exchange.
+* The stocks' data are gathered from the Iranian stock exchange.